d-tatianin/BLogger/README.md

 ---
 ### - Unicode logging
 -   In order to enable Unicode mode type `#define BLOGGER_UNICODE_MODE` before including BLogger.h in any translation unit (aka .cpp).
 -   When Unicode mode is enabled, all functions expect wide strings and `const wchar_t*` for literals, wide string literal is defined by typing `L` before the opening quotes.
 Same way `std::ostream` is replaced with `std::wostream` for passing a user defined data type.
-As a way to make you life easier BLogger offers a bunch of useful defines to make switching modes easier: `BLOGGER_WIDEN_IF_NEEDED(string)`, `BLOGGER_OSTREAM`, `BLOGGER_COUT` are safe to use in both modes.
+As a way to make your life easier BLogger offers a bunch of useful defines like `BLOGGER_WIDEN_IF_NEEDED(string)`, `BLOGGER_OSTREAM`, `BLOGGER_COUT` that are safe to use in both modes.
 ---
 ### - Misc member functions
 -   `SetFilter(level lvl)` - > Sets the logging filter to the level specified.
 -   `SetTag(const std::string& tag)` -> Sets the logger name to the name specified.
 -   `Flush()` -> Flushes the logger.
--   `AddSink(BaseSink* sink)` -> Adds a sink to the logger.
+-   `AddSink(BLoggerSinkPtr sink)` -> Adds a sink to the logger.
 Not recommended to use this function directly, use a factory instead.
 -   `StdoutSink::GetGlobalWriteLock()` -> returns the global mutex BLogger uses to write to a global sink.
 Use this mutex if you want to combine using BLogger with raw calls to `std::cout`.
 If you lock the mutex before writing to a global sink your message is guaranteed to be properly printed and be the default color.
 ---
 ### There is a total of 6 available logging levels that reside inside the unscoped level_enum inside the level namespace